erasels/Aspiration-StS/README.md

 "Kaom's Heart": Raise your Max HP by 100 and become unable get new relics FOR THE ENTIRE RUN.

 "Nostalgia": Upon pickup, obtain a random #yStarter #yRelic that you don't have yet.

+"Cultist Stick": The first time you lose HP each combat, gain 1 Ritual.

 ## Dependencies:
 BaseMod: https://github.com/daviscook477/BaseMod/releases